Tiketti/mrc-baltic-cruise/README.md

 - **If Worker is unreachable**: Falls back to static route map
 - **If KV fetch fails**: Falls back to static route map
 - **Invalid password**: Shows error toast, does not update URL
-- **Ended LiveTrack session**: After 7 hours, automatically reverts to static route map
+- **Ended LiveTrack session**: Shows friendly "Event Finished" message for 2 hours, then hides Live tab completely

 This ensures users always see *something* useful on the map tab, even if live tracking isn't active yet or if there's a network issue.
 The fallback URL is defined in `src/constants.ts` and can be easily updated to any route planning service (Strava, Komoot, etc.).